duckduckgo/duckduckgo-help-pages/_docs/desktop/chrome.md

 ---
 title: How To Get the DuckDuckGo Chrome Extension
-nav_title: Get the DuckDuckGo Chrome Extension
+nav_title: Chrome
 description: "The DuckDuckGo extension offers seamless privacy protection for your browser: tracker blocking, cookie protection, private search, email protection, and more."
 category: How To Get DuckDuckGo
+sub_category: Add DuckDuckGo To Your Browser
-order: 550
+order: 200
 ---

 ## Installing Our Extension